 The agriculture sector in Syria suffers from shortages in staple agriculture and livestock production inputs, high input prices and disrupted supply chains.
 AKF is improving access to inputs, establishing innovative cooperative models, introducing new technologies and helping farmers to improve their techniques.

-In 2020, the Aga Khan Foundation (AKF) reached 2,200 farmers
+The Aga Khan Foundation (AKF) works with 7,000 farmers

 AKF is enabling smallholder farmers to build resilience by protecting, sustaining and reestablishing their livelihoods through new arrangements for pistachio, olive and dairy production.
 Olive orchards require less water than cereal and vegetable crops and AKF facilitated the creation of the first private olive growers association in Syria.
 Technical assistance is improving cropping practices in barley, wheat, vetch, pistachio and olives.
 AKF is also promoting new technologies such as hydroponic and aquaponic systems, through demonstration plots.